Plexical/sugar-fetch/README.md

 `--harmony_destructuring` flag (see an example how the the test suite is invoked, [here](package.json)).

-The object `sfApi` has two important methods:
+The object `sfApi` has three important methods:

 ### .get()